 We target our plant breeding to answer specific horticultural questions or challenges that home gardeners face.
 For example, where a plant disease devastates a group of plants, we would look to breed resistance to the disease in new plants.

-Our research informs our 'Growing for Auckland' advice series, available on our website.
+Our research informs our 'Plants for Auckland' advice series, available on our website.

 Jack Hobbs initiated a Hebe breeding programme at the Gardens in 1982.
 His aim was to produce new varieties of Hebe with superior appearance and garden performance, that were resistant to powdery mildew, and that would do well in Auckland’s climate.
 His focus was on bright floral colour which was obtained mainly from forms and hybrids of Hebe speciosa, H. macrocarpa var. latisepala.
 This lead to the development of the Wiri series such as ‘Wiri Joy’, ‘Wiri Splash’, ‘Wiri Jewel’, ‘Wiri Image’ ‘Wiri Gem’ and ‘Wiri Charm’.
 A complete report of this breeding programme can be found in the Gardens Library.